chipsalliance/Caliptra/doc/Caliptra.md

 **_If (Caliptra-Passive-Mode)_**

-1. SoC Manager goes through Caliptra 1.x flows => loads Caliptra FW using Caliptra 1.x flows, Caliptra sets RT ready and SoC  <-> Caliptra boot flow is done.
+1. SoC Manager goes through Caliptra 1.x flows => loads Caliptra FW using Caliptra 1.x flows, Caliptra sets RT ready and SOC  <-> Caliptra boot flow is done.

 **_(Caliptra-Subsystem-Mode)_**

 1. Caliptra ROM waits for SoC infrastructure readiness indication.
 If this indication is set, Caliptra will do the identity derviation flows.
 If it is not set, then this flow is run when the SoC infrastructure readiness indication is set.
 2. Caliptra ROM will follow the recovery interface protocol to load its FW.
 Please see the specific section for next level specifics; At a high level, Caliptra ROM sets the device ready in the I3C controller and poll I3C for the payloads.
 3. BMC or a similar platform component will send the image (code or data) through OCP recovery flow protocol.
-   a.
-Caliptra ROM should implement a recovery capability to allow for BMC to send ‘data’ instead of ‘code’ as a SoC specific configuration OR allow MCU ROM to send some data to be either integrity checked or authenticated.
+   1. Caliptra ROM should implement a recovery capability to allow for BMC to send ‘data’ instead of ‘code’ as a SOC specific configuration OR allow MCU ROM to send some data to be either integrity checked or authenticated.
 The data flow and code flow over recovery interface is the same from physical interface point of view and follows the recovery spec as implemented in Caliptra subsystem documentation (please see the recovery section).
-   b.
-This need for data flow (from flash or BMC) is indicated by a SoC configuration bit to Caliptra ROM.
+   2. This need for data flow (from flash or BMC) is indicated by a SOC configuration bit to Caliptra ROM.
-   c.
-This ‘data’ flow is possible only before SoC infra readiness is set.
+   3. This ‘data’ flow is possible only before SOC infra readiness is set.
 This is specifically used for scenarios where PUF or other characterization data is coming off-chip (say a flash or BMC). **FIXME:** Security and operations impact of this step/flow is being analyzed.
 This capability/flexibility will be updated or removed once that is finalized.
-   d.
-This data must be hashed into PCR0
+   4. This data must be hashed into PCR0
-   e.
-To keep the scope limited, only one ‘data’ flow is allowed
+   5. To keep the scope limited, only one ‘data’ flow is allowed
-4. If the data was required to be run (is indicated by a SoC configuration bit to Caliptra ROM), Caliptra ROM waits for SoC infrastructure readiness to be set.
+4. If the data was required to be run (is indicated by a SOC configuration bit to Caliptra ROM), Caliptra ROM waits for SOC infrastructure readiness to be set.
 Once set, it will do the required key derivations.
 5. Caliptra ROM will read the recovery interface registers (data payload registers) over AXI manager interface and write into Caliptra MB SRAM.
-The offset of the recovery interface registers are available through a config register that is set at SoC integration time or by MCU ROM.
+The offset of the recovery interface registers are available through a config register that is set at SOC integration time or by MCU ROM.
-   a.
-Note that an intelligent I3C peripheral could “stream” the image.
+    1. Note that an intelligent I3C peripheral could “stream” the image.
 This is a future enhancement.
 6. Caliptra ROM will authenticate its image sitting in Caliptra MB SRAM
 7. Caliptra ROM flow will be similar to Caliptra 1.0 flow with PQC FW Authentication.
 8. Caliptra ROM will derive required keys similar to Caliptra 1.0 flow (while accounting for PQC)
 9. Caliptra ROM will switch to RT image.
-10. Caliptra RT FW will set the RECOVERY INTERFACE (IFC) to allow BMC’s Recovery Agent (RA) to send the next image (which MUST be SoC image manifest).
+10. Caliptra RT FW will set the RECOVERY INTERFACE (IFC) to allow BMC’s Recovery Agent (RA) to send the next image (which MUST be SOC image manifest).
-    a.
-BMC RA is required to know the different component of the images using the similar manifestation as DSP0267 PLDM for Firmware Update over MCTP components.
+    1. BMC RA is required to know the different component of the images using the similar manifestation as DSP0267 PLDM for Firmware Update over MCTP components.
 11. Caliptra RT FW will read the recovery interface registers over AXI manager interface and write the image to its mailbox.
 12. Caliptra RT FW will authenticate SoC manifest using the keys available through Caliptra Image, authenticate the image, capture the measurement and capture the relevant information into DCCM.
 13. Caliptra RT FW will set the RECOVERY INTERFACE (IFC) to allow BMC’s Recovery Agent (RA) to send the next image (which MUST be MCU image manifest).
-    a.
-BMC RA is required to know the different component of the images using the similar manifestation as DSP0267 PLDM for Firmware Update over MCTP components.
+    1. BMC RA is required to know the different component of the images using the similar manifestation as DSP0267 PLDM for Firmware Update over MCTP components.
 14. Caliptra RT FW will read the recovery interface registers over AXI manager interface and write the image to MCU SRAM aperture (that is open to Caliptra only by HW construction).
-    a.
-The address of the MCU SRAM is provided to Caliptra’s RT FW through SoC manifest.
+    1. The address of the MCU SRAM is provided to Caliptra’s RT FW through SOC manifest.
-    b.
-Note: From validation front, need to ensure the Caliptra ROM and MCU are aligned in endianness.
+    2. Note: From validation front, need to ensure the Caliptra ROM and MCU are aligned in endianness.
 15. Caliptra RT FW will instruct Caliptra HW to read MCU SRAM and generate the hash (Caliptra HW will use the SHA accelerator and AXI mastering capabilities to do this)
-    a.
-Open: Should we have a capability to do something like this for decryption too?
-(Key to be provided by MCU/SoC before running the decryption flow?)
+    > **Open**: Should we have a capability to do something like this for decryption too?
+(Key to be provided by MCU/SOC before running the decryption flow?)
-16. Caliptra RT FW will use this hash and verify it against the hash in the SoC manifest.
+16. Caliptra RT FW will use this hash and verify it against the hash in the SOC manifest.
 17. Caliptra RT FW after verifying/authorizing the image and if it passes, it will set EXEC/GO bit into the register as specified in the previous command.
 This register write will also assert a Caliptra interface wire.
-    a.
-MCU ROM will be polling the breadcrumb that the MCU SRAM has valid content and will jump to the MCU SRAM to execute from it. **NOTE:** This breadcrumb should be one of the status bits available on the MCU interface that is set by Caliptra GO bit wires.
+    1. MCU ROM will be polling the breadcrumb that the MCU SRAM has valid content and will jump to the MCU SRAM to execute from it. **NOTE:** This breadcrumb should be one of the status bits available on the MCU interface that is set by Caliptra GO bit wires.
-    b.
-Until this step MCU SRAM aperture that holds the MCU RT FW and certain recovery interface registers are not accessible to MCU.
+    2. Until this step MCU SRAM aperture that holds the MCU RT FW and certain recovery interface registers are not accessible to MCU.
 18. MCU RT FW will now set recovery flow is completed.
 19. BMC or a similar platform component will now do MCTP enumeration flow to MCU over I3C.
 20. MCU RT FW is responsible for responding to all MCTP requests.